cine-io/cineio-broadcast-node-example-app/Readme.md

-# cine.io Example Application Node.js
+# cine.io Broadcast Example Application Node.js

-This is an example application in Node.js showing the capabilities of [cine.io][cineio].
+This is an example application in Node.js showing the capabilities of [cine.io broadcast][cineio].
 It uses the [cine.io JS SDK][cineio-js-sdk] and the [cine.io Node.js package][cineio-node].

 ## Try it on Heroku